sagar9623/learn_git/learn_git_commands.md

 git config
 git is a tool

-GitHub is a platform that uses git to implement cloud-based remote state/version management.
+GitHub is a platform that uses Git to implement cloud-based remote state/version management.

 What was the need to do this? give 4 examples.